Equipment

 Seasonal Rentals:

-Many of our athletes elect to rent/lease equipment for the season through the Middlebury College Snow Bowl Ski Shop Ski Shop.
-The lease package includes skis, boots, bindings, and poles and runs from the beginning of the season until the Snow Bowl closes for the season.
+SKIS - Many of our athletes elect to rent/lease equipment for the season through the Middlebury College Snowbowl Shop.
+The lease package runs from the beginning of the season until the Snowbowl closes for the season.
+If leasing, we recommend considering the premium option or the new, rather than used.
+Equipment can have a significant impact on skill development.

 Retail Sales: